CosmosDB/labs/technical_deep_dive/05-troubleshooting_failed_requests.md

 > Before you start this lab, you will need to create an Azure Cosmos DB database and collection that you will use throughout the lab.
 You will also use the **Data Migration Tool** to import existing data into your collection.

-### Download Required Files

-*A JSON file has been provided that will contain a collection 50,000 students.
-You will use this file later to import documents into your collection.*

-1. Download the [transactions.json](../files/transactions.json) file and save it to your local machine.

 ### Create Azure Cosmos DB Database and Collection

 *You will now create a database and collection within your Azure Cosmos DB account.*